 How does the gift card work?

-We now offer gift cards to treat your loved one with one of our premium package.
+I now offer gift cards to treat your loved one with one of our premium package.

 Once you’ve completed your order, you will receive within a few hours an email with your gift card.

 If you would you like to create a bespoke package for your loved one, send an email at email@example.com and I’ll create the perfect gift 🙂